 I don’t have an issue with ECB outsourcing the production and sale of these items through Duncan Fearnley, it makes reasonable economic sense.
 My problem is how the ECB uses its brand tentacles to squeeze umpires’ pockets.
 Don’t the good folk at ECB headquarters realise that without umpires, there is no recreational cricket?
 I doubt that the ECB CEO Tom Harrison (2020 salary, five-hundred-and-twelve-thousand pounds) spends sleepless hours worrying that it will take an umpire the best part of a season to pay for the Match II Ultimate Pack.

 An organisation that turned over one-hundred-and-seventy-eight million pounds in 2018-19 and boasts a four-year broadcasting deal between 2020-2024 worth more than one-billion pounds should be ashamed that umpires are asked to stump up so much money.
 I am not prepared to pay for a white button-up shirt that costs twenty-five pounds more than my non-branded shirt.
 And here is the irony, we are regularly advised by our association that umpires should be similarly dressed.
 While I understand this sentiment around uniformity, umpires already look the same wearing the association’s blouson, so whatever is underneath becomes irrelevant.

 For the intense concentration over six hundred balls; for a payment that is probably around the same as the poor folk who make this absurdly expensive merchandise; for our dedication to cricket and a whole lot more, if the governing body wants to use us for its marketing, there should indeed be a cost – to the ECB.
-Here’s my suggestion: Provide the Match II Ultimate Pack free of charge as a Golden Hello to every qualified umpire in the country.
+Here’s my suggestion: Provide the Match II Ultimate Pack free of charge to every qualified umpire in the country.
 I’d wear those logos with pride.